 We have many extra-curricular music ensembles ranging from choirs to orchestras to a steel pan group which are thoroughly enjoyed by all the students who attend.

 The students in our extra-curricular ensembles take part in annual performances at several prestigious venues across Manchester, including the RNCM, St Ann’s Church and Manchester Cathedral.

-The department has produced sell-out performances of Joseph and the Technicolour Dreamcoat and Lionel Bart’s Oliver! in 2015.
-The Wizard of Oz will take place in March 2017.
+The department has produced sell-out performances of Joseph and the Technicolour Dreamcoat, Lionel Bart’s Oliver! and The Wizard of Oz.

-Many of our students take advantage of our extensive extra-curricular music lessons including piano, woodwind, guitar, singing, and many more, and successfully take graded exams on their instruments.
+Many of our students take advantage of our extensive extra-curricular music lessons including piano, strings, brass, woodwind, guitar, percussion and many more, and successfully take graded exams on their instruments.
 All lessons are timetabled on rotation during the school day and are free of charge.